Enno Cheng: Career

 She attended Tamkang University and majored in Chinese, but took a leave of absence in 2007.

 She first appeared in the film industry in 2007 in the film Summer's Tail, where she portrayed the main character Yvette Chang.
 She also composed and wrote for the film.
 Her performance was praised in The Hollywood Reporter although the film itself was panned.
 She was also nominated for the Best New Performer award at the 44th Golden Horse Awards for her role.
 She was cast as Wen, a betel nut beauty, in the 2009 film Tears.

 Her debut album "Neptune" (海王星) was released by White Wabbit Records in July 2011.

 She performed on 30 August 2019 in Kuala Lumpur as part of an official musical exchange spearheaded by Taiwan's Ministry of Culture between Taiwan and Malaysia, along with math rock band Elephant Gym, Formosan aboriginal singer Chalaw Passiwali, and Malaysian band Pastel Lite.
 She was slated to perform at SXSW 2020, but the event was cancelled due to the outbreak of COVID-19 pandemic in the United States.

+In 2023, Cheng won Best Female Singer in Taiwanese and Best Album in Taiwanese at the 34th Golden Melody Awards.

 Personal life

-Cheng married to Sam Yang, the lead singer for band Fire EX. in 2013.
+Cheng married Sam Yang, the lead singer for band Fire EX. in 2013.
 They amicably divorced in 2016, at which time she announced that she was gay.